nest/nest-simulator/doc/guides/connection_management.rst

 ~~~~~~~~~~~~~~~~~

 Scalar parameters must be given as floats except for the
-'receptor_type' which has to be initialized as an integer.
+`receptor_type` which has to be of type integer.
 For more
 information on the receptor type see :ref:`receptor-types`.
 When a synapse
-parameter is given as a scalar, the value will be applied to all connections.
+parameter is given as a scalar, the value will be applied to all connections
+created with the current ``Connect()`` call.

 ::